Ted Galdi: Bestselling Author

 You want a high open and click rate, and a low unsubscribe rate.
 If you notice a certain email has a particularly high open rate, and/or click rate, try to figure out why.
 Does a pattern emerge across other emails?

-If your audience seems to have responded well to a certain element within your emails, consider including a variation of it within future emails.
+If your readers seem to have responded well to a certain element within your emails, consider including a variation of it within future emails.
 On the other hand, if you notice low open and click rates associated with a certain element, consider avoiding it in the future.

 Unsubscribe rate works the same way as open and click rate, just in the opposite direction.
 For instance, if a certain email has a high unsubscribe rate, try to see why and avoid the cause in the future.

-An email marketing strategy is a method a brand uses to attract subscribers to its email list, and the type, content, and frequency of emails the brand sends, optimized around increasing sales.
+An author email marketing strategy is a method used to attract readers to an email list, and the type, content, and frequency of emails sent, optimized around increasing book sales.

-How do I create an email marketing plan?
+How do I create an author email marketing plan?

-To create an email marketing plan, first consider your target consumer.
+To create an author email marketing plan, first consider your target reader.
 You'll want to offer these people something of value in exchange for their email address.
-You then want to send emails to build trust and credibility, and, eventually, send emails pitching your products.
+You then want to send emails to build trust and credibility, and, eventually, send emails promoting your books.

-How do you increase sales through email marketing?
+How do you increase sales through author email marketing?

 This post contains affiliate links.